 - Breathing with movements (Ujjayi or normal breathing):

 To summarize dynamic yoga is perfect to achieve toning of the body, building strength and power in your body.
 It will quickly improve the body function: lose weight, increase BMI, helping you to control the weight.
 Nevertheless deep relaxation of the body which is needed for the long term health will not be achieved.
 Therapeutic and healing process which can be achieved through static practice is not present in dynamic practice.
 To achieve the best results, your yoga journey should include also static practice as well as it has enormous amount of benefits.
 And what are benefits of static practice?
-I will describe it in the next part of the article focused on static, traditional way of practicing yoga.
+You can check the part 2 of this series focused on static, traditional way of practicing yoga.

 *based on the lecture by Dr. Dorle, from Yoga Vidya Gurukul